AbertayHackers/gitbook-wiki/help-guides/software/operating-systems/linux-commands.md

 ![the nmap man page in a stock Ubuntu terminal](../../../.gitbook/assets/man-nmap.png)

+Typically, if a command doesn't have a `man` page, using the `-h`/`--help` flag allows the user to view some usage info (such as helpful additional flags etc.)

 ## ls

 `ls` is a standard Linux tool that allows a user to list information about the files in a certain directory.
 If used without switches (simply typing `ls`), then the program will just list the names of files, subdirectories, and programs in that directory at that time.
 If  used with switches, however, a user can get much more information out of the directory.